 - Pizza: This reduction is such a nice and surprising compliment to pizza.
 I especially like to add it to homemade garlic french bread pizza, healthy pizza or when I make a margherita pizza with my homemade pizza dough.

-- Protein: Try topping bruschetta chicken or chicken parmesan with balsamic reduction.
+- Protein: Try topping bruschetta chicken, pesto chicken or chicken parmesan with balsamic reduction.

 - Vegetables: My favorite way to use the glaze is to drizzle over vegetables and bake, like in my one pan balsamic chicken and veggies recipe.
 The flavors cook perfectly together and the end result is delicious.